Hardness and Approximation of Minimum Convex Partition: NP-hardness of MCP and MCT

 \begin{proof} We assume $|\Psi| \geq 2$, otherwise there is nothing to prove.
 Using Lemma~\ref{lemma:bigAreaNotCross}, we know that if such a $S$ exists, then there are no line segment of $\Phi$ between any two squares in $\Psi$.
 We can observe thanks to how wires and junctions are defined that $|\Psi|$ is at most three.
 Moreover for the same reason, there are $|\Psi|-1$ squares in $\Psi$ such that the area of their intersection with $S$ is at most $1/2$, as illustrated in Figure~\ref{fig:notSameLineColumn}.
-As $K$ is bigger than twice the number of squares in $\Lambda$, there exists a set $\tilde{S} \in \Sigma$ for each such square $L \in \Psi$, with $\A(\tilde{S} \cap L)>1/K$.
+Observe that by taking each unit square in $\Lambda$ as a convex face, we obtain a convex partition with $\frac{K-1}{2}$ convex faces.
+In particular, there are at most $K$ convex faces in $\Sigma$, which implies that for each unit square $L \in \Psi$, there exists a convex face $\tilde{S} \in \Sigma$ with $\A(\tilde{S} \cap L)>1/K$.
 Moreover by iterating this process we can choose these convex sets so that they are distinct. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lemma:minimum}] We define a map $f_0$ that associates each square $L$ in $\Lambda$ to a convex set $S \in \Sigma$ such that $\A(S\cap L)>1/K$.
 Such a set exists since otherwise we would need more than $K$ sets only to fill the square $L$.
 Now we define a map $f$ in several steps.
 We start from $f_0$.
 At step $i+1$, find $L$ and $L'$ on the same line or the same column, and $L''$ between them, such that $f_i(L)=f_i(L')\neq f_i(L'')$.
 If this is not possible then stop.
 Otherwise define $f_{i+1}$ as identically equal to $f_i$, except for all square between $L$ and $L'$, that are mapped to $f_i(L)$.
 Notice that $f_{i+1}$ keeps the property that for each square $\tilde{L}$, we have $\A(f_i(\tilde{L})\cap \tilde{L})>1/K$.
 Moreover, this procedure must stop eventually because the interiors of the convex sets are non-overlapping.
 We denote by $f$ the map obtained after the last iteration.